-The Act makes provision for equitable access to and sustainable development of the nation's mineral and petroleum resources; and provide for matters connected therewith.
+The Act makes provision for equitable access to and sustainable development of the nation's mineral and petroleum resources; and provides for matters connected therewith.

-Mineral and Petroleum Resource Development Act, 2002 (Act No. 28 of 2002): Mineral and Petroleum Resource Development Regulations GNR 527 of 2004;
+Mineral and Petroleum Resource Development Act, 2002 (Act No. 28 of 2002): Mineral and

 Section 7 (1).
 The prospecting work programme must contain:-